shalva97/questions/README.md

 - Kotlin vs Java
 - Your favourite Kotlin feature
 - Sequence vs Iterable
--
+- primitives in Kotlin
 ### Kotlin coroutines
 - structured concurency
 - StateFlow vs SharedFlow
-- what are Dispatachers?
+- what are Dispatachers and their differences?
 - Scopes
 - Channel vs Flow
+- how corutines know about childrens and parent

+### KMP
+- source sets
+- expect/actual functions
+- what is IR(intermediate representation)
+- how kotlin compiler compiles code for different targets
 ### JVM
 - can you manually trigger GC?
 Have you tried it?
 - what the memory leak is and some often cases when when we see them?